The Leipzig Glossing Rules

 Gloss element separators according to Rule 4B and 4C are interpreted as signaling a separate concept.

->>> gm = GlossedMorpheme(morpheme='abc', gloss='ABC.DEF:GHI;JKL', sep='.')
+>>> from pyigt.lgrmorphemes import GlossedMorpheme >>> gm = GlossedMorpheme(morpheme='abc', gloss='ABC.DEF:GHI;JKL', sep='.') >>> gm.grammatical_concepts ['ABC.DEF', 'GHI', 'JKL']

-property lexical_concepts: List[str]
+- property lexical_concepts: list[str]

 Gloss elements not recognized as category labels are interpreted as lexical concepts.

->>> gm = GlossedMorpheme(morpheme='çık', gloss='come_out', sep='.')
+>>> from pyigt.lgrmorphemes import GlossedMorpheme >>> gm = GlossedMorpheme(morpheme='çık', gloss='come_out', sep='.') >>> gm.lexical_concepts ['come out']